 INSIGHT Into Diversity seeks recognize to those institutions that are taking proactive steps in supporting and engaging with minority-owned businesses through supplier diversity offices, unique programs, and leading initiatives.

-The recipients of the 2021 INSIGHT Into Diversity Jesse L. Moore Supplier Diversity Award are:
+The recipients of the 2021 INSIGHT Into Diversity Jesse L. Moore Supplier Diversity Award were:

 Grand Valley State University